anselumana/binance-etl/README.md

 | `quantity` | Quantity of the trade |

 ## Export
-We support the following export destinations:
+The program supports the following export destinations:
 | Export type | Supported |
 |-|-|
 | Local CSV files | ✅ |